 Running the Play:

-The CINO’s key role is to constantly “bang the drum” for innovation, being responsible for identifying and proposing areas where technology, company structure and day-to-day practices can be combined and refined to drive a business towards its corporate goals.
+The CINO’s key role is to constantly be aware of all internal innovation activities.
+They are responsible for identifying and proposing areas where technology, company structure and day-to-day practices can be combined and refined to drive the business towards its corporate goals.

 Typical variations of this play include: